Friday, 18 February 2022

 Gift of the Gab: Meaning and Origin by Omar Cherif, One Lucky Soul

-My dear astute nephew Seif sent me a message few days ago, saying: You should write an article about the Gift of Gab, which I believe you have.
+My dear astute nephew Seif sent a message few days ago, saying: You should write an article about the Gift of Gab, which I believe you have.
 First time understanding what it is was when I watched Charles Manson say: “Hollywood loved me because I had what they wanted: The Gift of Gab.”

 Hm.
 Having never heard the expression nor the word ‘gab’, add to that the Manson reference, I was naturally intrigued.
 To unravel the meaning — and origin — of the idiom I went straight to the dictionaries.
 By itself, “Gab” the verb is defined as: Talk at length, typically about trivial matters.
 Its synonyms are: Chatter, chitter-chatter, chat, talk, gossip, gabble, babble.